-Gait and Switch [Infographic]
+Gait and Switch

-Change the Way You Run
+You May Need to Change the Way You Run

 "Due to the way our bodies are built and our lifestyles, we develop faulty movement patterns in our running gaits," says Jim Beitzel, ATC, PES, Northwestern Medicine sports performance coordinator.
 "A running gait assessment can help detect the compensations our body is making that may lead to tissue overload and joint breakdown over time."

 Researchers found that about 90% of runners in a marathon used a gait type that experts do not approve of — striking the ground heel first.
 They also found that elite runners tend to strike the ground with the front part of their feet.
 Heel striking puts more force on your heels than they can handle.
 Running with a heel-first gait can make you vulnerable to injuries, especially knee-related injuries.

 If you are a heel striker, try moving to the midfoot strike, hitting the ground with the middle part of your feet first.
 With a midfoot strike pattern, the ankle absorbs more impact than the knee does, which can help you avoid knee injury.

 Your center of gravity is balanced when your shoulders are stacked over your hips.
 Often runners will reach their feet too far forward, contacting the ground ahead of their center of gravity, this is called over-striding.
 It keeps your body from being able to absorb shock, which can lead to injury.

 You can fix over-striding by leaning your body weight forward, or taking shorter, quicker strides.

 Most people are asymmetrical, meaning you favor one side over the other.
 If you have asymmetry in your hips, it could be Trendelenburg gait.
 This means your pelvis does not stay even when you run, and one hip drops lower than the other.

 In this gait, your body moves side to side rather than just forward.
 Not only can this cause hip and lower back pain, but it can also lead to deterioration of the hip joint.